exceptionless/Website/2015-06-29-exceptionless-case-study-scientific-lab-equipment.md

 **Consider this for a second:** If every user provided 10 minutes of feedback on the products they use and love, the owners of those products/programs/tools/experiences would be able to improve them much faster and with drastically more focus and drive.

 With that said&#8230; give us 5, 10, or maybe 15 minutes and answer the above questions for us in the comments below.
-We&#8217;re no Microsoft &#8211; your voice **will be heard**, and any suggestions will be strongly considered/debated.
+We're no Microsoft &#8211; your voice **will be heard**, and any suggestions will be strongly considered/debated.
 Who knows &#8211; maybe we work on your feature request next!